Date of Award:

 Two cross flow filtrations units were used to conduct experiments.
 A pilot-scale cross flow filtration unit provided by WesTech, Inc., Engineering (Salt Lake City) with a 0.2-micron nylon membrane mesh was used for mixed-culture algae harvesting.
 In addition, a bench scale cross flow filtration unit was provided, and tests were conducted to further examine the effectiveness of cross flow filtration on pure-culture algae harvesting.
 A 1-micron nylon, 5-micron nylon and 5-micron polyester mesh were used with this system.

 The WesTech, Inc., Pilot Scale System demonstrated that the type of membrane used was critical for effective algae harvesting.
 Test results showed that the algal cake that developed on the membrane and that the amount of algae harvested decreased with flux.

 The bench scale unit demonstrated that more algal cells were collected when a membrane of a larger pore size was used.
 The 1-micron nylon mesh proved to be the most effective at concentration algae.
 The 5-micron polyester mesh was shown to be more effective than the 5-micron nylon mesh.

 The results in this thesis show that cross flow filtration is a feasible option for the City of Logan Environmental Department and is a technical option for algal harvesting for biofuel production.

 Wilson, Misheka, "Cross Flow Filtration for Mixed-Culture Algae Harvesting for Municipal Wastewater Lagoons" (2012).
 All Graduate Theses and Dissertations.
-Paper 1162.
+1162.